pohlm01/master-thesis/3_mtc.typ

   - Certificates are short-lived and therefore revocation mechanisms such as @ocsp and @crl are not necessary anymore.

 == Size
+An important metric to compare is the number of bytes transmitted during a @tls handshake.
+Due to the number of @tls handshakes performed, even small size reductions are desirable.
+For this analysis, we compare the sizes of pre- and post-quantum ready @tls handshakes using the current Web@pki infrastructure (@tab:x509_size) with the size estimated for @mtc.

 - A standard certificate chain contains the following signatures
   - EE